samsinai/FLEXS/README.md

 These oracles `g` are simulators that are assumed as ground truth, i.e. when queried, they return the true value `y_i` associated with a sequence `x_i`.
 Currently we have four classes of ground truth oracles implemented.
 - *[Transcription factor binding data](#transcription-factor-binding)*.
 This is comprised of 158 (experimentally) fully characterized landscapes.
 - *[RNA landscapes](#rna-landscapes)*.
 A set of curated and increasingly challenging RNA binding landscapes as simulated with ViennaRNA.
-- *[AAV Additive Tropism](#additive-aav-tropism)*.
+- *[Additive AAV landscapes](#additive-aav-landscapes)*.
 A hypothesized noisy additive protein landscape based on tissue tropism of single mutant AAV2 capsid protein.
 - *[GFP fluorescence](#gfp-fluorescence)*.
 Fluorescence of GFP protein as predicted by TAPE transformer model.
 - *[Rosetta-based design](#rosetta-based-design)*.
 Rosetta-based design task for 3MSI anti-freeze protein.